 VMFS supports raw device mapping (RDM).
 RDM grants methods for a VM to have direct access to a LUN on the Fibre Channel or iSCSI only (physical storage subsystem).
 RDM supports two methods of applications, and they are as follows:

 The three main components of vCenter Server architecture are as follows:

-Key features of vCenter Server are listed below:
+Key features of the vCenter Server are listed below:

 A server (vCenter) can alone manage multiple virtual machines.
 The number increases by connecting multiple instances.
 However, the capacity of the server (vCenter) is huge, and that can be a drawback as well.
 Therefore, the server (vCenter) database can store all the data.
-When the number of virtual machines on a particular instance are overloaded, the risk of exceeding the database's limits will be higher: This leads to purchase of vCenter Server (in additional to existing server).
+When the number of virtual machines on a particular instance is overloaded, the risk of exceeding the database's limits will be higher: This leads to purchasing of vCenter Server (in addition to the existing server).

-VMware will not favour server (vCenter) for “Windows” in further launches of vSphere.
-The next version of vCenter server has been replaced with server application (vCSA) as its clear-cut prototype.
-Even though Linux version of vCSA comes with greater scalability and configured, the vCSA can be run only on virtual hardware, and cluster of VMs.
+VMware will not favor server (vCenter) for “Windows” in further launches of vSphere.
+The next version of the vCenter server has been replaced with a server application (vCSA) as its clear-cut prototype.
+Even though the Linux version of vCSA comes with greater scalability and is configured, the vCSA can be run only on virtual hardware, and a cluster of VMs.
 The enterprise can resolve the issue by separately creating a cluster for vCSA.
 This process requires further license and hardware which is costly.

 vCenter Server interacts with the ESX/ESXi host via VMware vSphere API.
 When the first host is added to the vCenter Server, it assigns a vCenter Server agent to run on the client.
 Then the client agent shows its interaction with the server agent.